-4.C.400 Issue 1 Nov 11 Process Owner: Rachel Jones Authorised: Rachel Jones Page 9 --------- --------- -------- ----------------------------- -------------------------- -------- --
+4.C.400 Issue 1 Nov 11 Process Owner: Rachel Jones Authorised: Rachel Jones Page 9 4.C.400 Issue 1 Nov 11 Process Owner: Rachel Jones Authorised: Rachel Jones Page 9 -- --------- --------- -------- ----------------------------- -------------------------- --------

-What action(s) can you take to address the differential impact?
-Detailed, scheme based EIAs will be developed for each of the indithe White Paper which are taken forward for development and impull assess any differential impacts on an individual scheme basis a appropriate actions.
-This will include physical/emotional/informatiappropriate. plemen nd iden tation. itify These 3.10 Welsh Language Will this Policy/Strategy/Project/Procedure/Service/Function have impact [positive/negative] on Welsh Language? a diffe i rential Yes No N/A Welsh Language Υ Please give details/consequences of the differential impact, and pevidence, if any. proviae suppor rting The White Paper has the potential to facilitate positive impacts as Improving access by active and sustainable modes of travel may im learning opportunities, including those relating to Welsh language, supporting access to other cultural activities.
-All information, signal new schemes will be produced bilingually. nprove a , in addi access t ition to :0 What action(s) can you take to address the differential impact?
-Detailed, scheme based EIAs will be developed for each of the indithe White Paper which are taken forward for development and imwill assess any differential impacts on an individual scheme basis a plemen tation.

-4.C.400 Issue 1 Nov 11 Process Owner: Rachel Jones Authorised: Rachel Jones Page 10 --------- --------- -------- ----------------------------- -------------------------- --------- appropriate actions.
+Detailed, scheme based EIAs will be developed for each of the individual schemes from the White Paper which are taken forward for development and implementation.
+These will assess any differential impacts on an individual scheme basis and identify appropriate actions.
 This will include physical/emotional/informational barriers, as appropriate.

+3.10 Welsh Language

+Will this Policy/Strategy/Project/Procedure/Service/Function have a differential impact [positive/negative] on Welsh Language?

+Yes No N/A Welsh Language Y

+Please give details/consequences of the differential impact, and provide supporting evidence, if any.

+The White Paper has the potential to facilitate positive impacts as outlined above.
+Improving access by active and sustainable modes of travel may improve access to learning opportunities, including those relating to Welsh language, in addition to supporting access to other cultural activities.
+All information, signage etc relating to new schemes will be produced bilingually.

+Detailed, scheme based EIAs will be developed for each of the individual schemes from the White Paper which are taken forward for development and implementation.
+These will assess any differential impacts on an individual scheme basis and identify appropriate actions.
+This will include physical/emotional/informational barriers, as appropriate.

+4.C.400 Issue 1 Nov 11 Process Owner: Rachel Jones Authorised: Rachel Jones Page 10